diyarkudrat/databricks_data_sharing_project/docs/DATABRICKS_SETUP.md

 ### Example REST API Call

-Here's how to query your data using cURL (to test connectivity):
+Here's how to query the AccuWeather data using cURL (to test connectivity):

 ```bash
 curl -X POST \